codr7/g-fu/README.md

 ### Macros
 One of the most common macro examples is the `while`-loop.
 The example below defines it in terms of a more general `loop`-macro, which will follow shortly.
 Note that g-fu uses `%` as opposed to `,` for interpolating values, `_` in place of `nil` and `..` to splat.

-The functionality presented below may be `load`-ed as part of the [iter](https://github.com/codr7/g-fu/blob/master/v1/lib/iter.gf) library.
+Non-primitive definitions presented below may be `load`-ed as part of the [iter](https://github.com/codr7/g-fu/blob/master/v1/lib/iter.gf) library.

 ```
   (load "lib/iter.gf")